deval-shah/enterprise-search/README.md

 ## Release Notes

-Version 1.0.1 - 19/03/2024
+Version 1.0.2 - 08/04/2024
-- Added RAG Evaluation support over a knowledge Q/A dataset.
+- Added deployment support to any k8s cluster using terraform.
-- Restructured code for easy maintainance.
+- Fixed the ollama localhost issue in the llamaindex framework.
-- Versioning and Release Notes Standardization
+- Added support to pull and test multiple ollama models configurable during deployment.
 - Bug Fixes and Improvements